Swepps/pokeautobuilder/README.md

     - The Team Storage holds a collection of your saved Pokémon teams in your browser's local storage.
     - Saved teams can be expanded to view the details about that team including a chart of the team's base stats, the team's type defense, and the team's coverage.
     - Teams can be loaded back into the Team Builder using the 'Load Into Editor' button.
 Changes via the editor won't modify this team and will require saving to the Team Storage independently.

+- Auto Builder

+    - On the Team Builder page, the Auto Builder button can be pressed when there are at least 7 Pokémon in your storage.
+    - Pressing the button will open the Auto Builder dialog where teams can be generated automatically using a genetic algorithm.
+    - Use the sliders and checkboxes to choose what aspects you would like to prioritise when generating your team.
+You can also change the amount of generations performed or the population size if you would like to try for better results.
+    - Pokémon can be locked on the Team Builder page which will be reflected in the Auto Builder dialog meaning locked Pokémon will remain when a team is generated.

 Poké Autobuilder can be found here: